cberes/buffaloskateparks/content/skateparks/blasdell-diy/index.md

 DIY in Blasdell with boxes, rails, and some small transition elements.

-### March 2024 update
+### Summer 2024 update

 The pool coping on the larger box and steep ramp is gone.
 The ramp thresholds have chipped away and could use some maintenance.
+Moms Skateshop donated their Go Skate Day obstacles to the DIY (as they did in 2023).

 ## Features